Key Stage 1

 Welcome to Key Stage 1

 In Key Stage One, we aim to build our pupils' confidence to become independent learners and begin to take ownership of their own learning.
 We strive to ensure all of our children develop confidence with core skills in reading, writing and maths but also to embrace the wider curriculum opportunities on offer here at Towngate Primary Academy.
 The importance of developing key values and personal beliefs - which make each child unique and special in their own way - at this age are paramount to our curriculum offer here at Towngate.

-Year 1 - Miss Johnson and Miss Kilbride
+Year 1 - Miss Haigh and Mrs Watters

-Year 2 - Miss Lane and Mrs Thackrah
+Year 2 - Miss Lockett and Mrs Thackrah

 We encourage children to be smart in appearance so they are ready to learn.
 Please see below for a list of our academy uniform: